Mae C. Jemison biography

 After she obtained her M.D. in 1981, Jemison interned at Los Angeles County/University of Southern California Medical Center and later worked as a general practitioner.
 For the next two and a half years, she was the area Peace Corps medical officer for Sierra Leone and Liberia where she also taught and did medical research.
 Following her return to the United States in 1985, Jemison made a career change and decided to follow a dream she had nurtured for a long time.
 In October of that year, she applied for admission to NASA's astronaut training program.
 The Challenger disaster of January 1986 delayed the selection process, but when she reapplied a year later, Jemison was one of the 15 candidates chosen from a field of about 2,000.

 First African-American Female Astronaut

-When Jemison was chosen on June 4, 1987, she became the first African-American woman admitted into the astronaut training program.
-She became an astronaut after more than a year of training, earning the title of science mission specialist, a job that would make her responsible for conducting crew-related scientific experiments on the space shuttle.
+When Jemison was chosen on June 4, 1987, she became the first African-American woman to be admitted into the astronaut training program.
+After more than a year of training, she became the first African-American female astronaut, earning the title of science mission specialist—a job that would make her responsible for conducting crew-related scientific experiments on the space shuttle.

-On September 12, 1992, Jemison finally flew into space with six other astronauts aboard the Endeavour on mission STS47.
+When Jemison finally flew into space on September 12, 1992, with six other astronauts aboard the Endeavour on mission STS47, she became the first African-American woman in space.
 During her eight days in space, she conducted experiments on weightlessness and motion sickness on the crew and herself.
 In all, she spent more than 190 hours in space before returning to Earth on September 20, 1992.
 Following her historic flight, Jemison noted that society should recognize how much both women and members of other minority groups can contribute if given the opportunity.

 Honors and Recognition